Tony Vincent (tennis): Biography

+In 1955,Vincent won the Cannes Beau Site Championships, part of the French Riviera tennis circuit, defeating Jean-Noël Grinda in the final.

-He reached the fourth round at the 1957 U.S. National Championships.
+Vincent reached the fourth round at the 1957 U.S. National Championships, and won the Rhode Island State Championships the same year.

+In 1958 he won the New York State Championships at Bayside, Queens, New York City on clay defeating Sidney Schwartz, a two-time winner of the event, in the final.
+Vincent won the New York State Championships title a second time in 1965.

 Vincent continued to play senior's tennis and won the 35 years and over national title on multiple occasions.

 Vincent worked as a Wall Street investor.
-By the 1980s he was living in retirement after 17 years of an active career in Wall Street.
+By the 1980s, he was living in retirement after 17 years of an active career in Wall Street.
+He died in Miami, Florida on 10 March, 2023, at the age of 97.